SkrighYZ/TempoUp/README.md

 # TempoUp
-Android app that simulates a real metronome.
+Android app that simulates a real metronome, friendly to music beginners.